Microgrids Can Help Avert Major Global Risk: Report

 In North America, City is helping to create the ‘prosumer’ with innovative financing that allows households to more easily install distributed energy.
 Meanwhile, Aquion Energy is supplying rugged off-grid and microgrid energy generation systems with storage and back-up power.

-IDCOL Home System Program is mediating between funding agencies and local organizations that interact with households in Bangladesh, with a goal to finance four million home systems by 2016.
+IDCOL Solar Home System Program is mediating between funding agencies and local organizations that interact with households in Bangladesh, with a goal to finance four million solar home systems by 2016.
 IBM and Airlight Energy are developing a technology that resembles a 10-meter high sunflower, which converts 80 percent of the sun’s energy into electricity and heat.

 The Kenyan government, Indigo and Microsoft, are creating solar-powered base stations to provide broadband in remote areas.